 - increase brand visibility.

-The key element of a successful marketing strategy is to ensure that the activity is evaluated against the correct KPI.
+The key element of a successful marketing strategy is to ensure that the activity is evaluated against the correct KPIs for ecommerce.
 Every business aims at high profits, but every company will take its own path to reach them.
 The metric should be consistent with the roadmap chosen by the brand.

 The accurate selection of measurements and data analysis are necessary to make improvements and corrective measures for future action, for example in relation to the strategy, the marketing plan and the business plan.